Last updated on May 26th, 2020 at 07:52 am

 The name probably came from the size and especially the shape of the island as it looks from above, although in our opinion the island even with a large dose of imagination does not look at all like a mouse.

-Another theory says that at the 11th century in the monastery there were many monks from Pontos area, so in the beginning, the name was Pontonisi that transformed to Pontikonisi, this sounds more convincing about the origin of the name.
+Another theory says that in the 11th century in the monastery there were many monks from the Pontos area, so in the beginning, the name was Pontonisi that transformed to Pontikonisi, sounds more convincing about the origin of the name.